 - OC Department of Rehab - an employment and independent-living resource for people with disabilities.

-- OC Social Services- Cal Works - gives cash aid and services to eligible needy California families.
+- OC Social Services - gives cash aid and services to eligible needy California families.

-- Robyne's Nest - helps at-risk & homeless students get the academic, financial, and life skills to complete high school and pursue college and career options.
+- Robyne's Nest - provides at-risk & homeless high school students with the resources and support to complete high school and pursue a path to self-sufficiency.

 - Westminster Family Resources Center - gives information and referral to services for low-income families residing in Westminster and surrounding cities in Orange County.

 - Working Wardrobes - We do everything in our power to help men, women, young adults and veterans overcome difficult challenges so they can achieve the dignity of work, and the Power of a Paycheck.

 - Women Helping Women - provides the unemployed and underemployed with the skills and resources they need to get and keep a good job.